omercankoc/swift-handbook/Sources/InheritanceAndPolymorphism.md

 ## Type Casting
 The conversion of Superclass to Subclass is called <b>"DOWNCASTING"</b>, conversion of Subclass to superclass is called <b>"UPCASTING"</b>.

-- is : Used for type checking.
+- is: Used for type checking.
 ```swift
 var carCount = 0
 var truckCount = 0